finos/htc-grid/docs/project/architecture/architecture.md

 Control Plane performs the role of a job broker responsible for coordinating and scheduling jobs executions in the grid along with scaling Compute Resources in accordance with demand.
 Control Plane has built in failure detection and recovery mechanism which allows it to retry and report failed jobs.

-All building components of the Control Plane are fully managed AWS services (DynamoDB, Simple Queue Service, API Gateway) or serverless functions (i.e., Lambda) which minimises management and simplifies design.
+All building components of the Control Plane are fully managed AWS services (DynamoDB, Simple Queue Service, API Gateway) or serverless functions (i.e., Lambda) which minimizes management and simplifies design.

 ### Failure Detection and Recover